richafnu/Viva/Viva/glint/setup/copilot-manager-quick-guide.md

 - For the most relevant summary results, include specific question titles, demographic attributes, prescriptive comments, or other available report filters in your prompt.
 - The prompt character limit is 250 characters.
 You see a character countdown as you add your prompt.
-- Copilot only summarizes up to 8000 comments.
-If you have more than 8000 comments, consider finding a more specific theme to study.
+- Copilot only summarizes up to 8,000 comments.
+If you have more than 8,000 comments, consider finding a more specific theme to study.
 Choose one highlight from the summary and ask Copilot to drill down on that theme by supplying more specific comments.
 - Copilot can't summarize its own summary!
 - Copilot functions as a chatbot.
 Choosing the Copilot symbol opens a Copilot pane for you to interact with.
 - Copilot is embedded within the existing reporting flow.
 Within any report, a new window opens so you can look at comments in that report.
 - Copilot is only saved within your current user session.
 After logging out, it disappears.
-To save your summary, highlight the content, select **Save** and copy it to a document.
+To save your summary, highlight the content, select **Save**, and copy it to a document.

 ## Suggested high-level prompts for general comment summarization